Friendship Within and Across Borders

 Keywords:international students of Color, social networks, first-year, predominantly white institutions, language

-Establishing social networks can be extremely challenging when international students, particularly those of Color, move to a new academic and social environment.
-We examined first-year international students of Color perceptions of their social networks and how these networks affect their experiences at a predominantly White institution (PWI).
-This study illuminated participants' relationships with U.S. domestic students and the power of language, culture, and shared experiences through a longitudinal narrative inquiry.
+Establishing social networks can be extremely challenging when international students, particularly those of color, move to a new academic and social environment.
+We examine the perceptions of social networks among first-year international students of color and how these networks affect their experiences at a predominantly White institution (PWI).
+This study illuminates participants’ relationships with U.S. domestic students and the power of language, culture, and shared experiences through a longitudinal narrative inquiry.
 Implications for practice and recommendations for future research are described in-depth for practitioners.

 Andrews, M., Squire, C., & Tamboukou, M. (2013).
 Doing narrative research (2nd ed.).
 SAGE Publications.

 Bailey, E. K. (2017).
 ‘I am studying in the US but’: Observations and insights from Caribbean college students.
 Social Identities, 23(1), 87–103. https://doi.org/10.1080/13504630.2016.1179568